 GeneCards Summary for TAC1 Gene

 TAC1 (Tachykinin Precursor 1) is a Protein Coding gene.
-Diseases associated with TAC1 include Neurotrophic Keratopathy and Asthma.
+Diseases associated with TAC1 include Bronchitis and Neurotrophic Keratopathy.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include substance P receptor binding.

 UniProtKB/Swiss-Prot for TAC1 Gene